Call for Papers -- Junior Scholars Colloquium 2022

-The 2021 Junior Scholars Colloquium will take place over the course of two days in an environment conducive to both scholarly reflection and convivial discussion.
-The days will be divided into four two-hour sessions, during which each junior scholar will have twelve minutes to present his or her paper, followed by ten minutes for comments from an assigned faculty commentator and approximately forty minutes of general group discussion.
+The 2022 Junior Scholars Colloquium will take place over the course of two days in an environment conducive to both scholarly reflection and convivial discussion.
+The days will be divided into four two-hour sessions, during which each junior scholar will have ten minutes to present his or her paper, followed by eight minutes for comments from an assigned faculty commentator and approximately thirty minutes of general group discussion.
 All participants and commentators will be expected to be present for the entire conference and to familiarize themselves with all papers being presented.
 Lodging and meals will be provided, and travel expenses (e.g., economy flight, ground transport) will be reimbursed.

 A junior faculty member whose paper is selected for the colloquium will be expected to participate as a junior scholar and will receive a prize of $1,000.